 Every year it’s a good idea to check in on your career resolutions in order to make sure you’re on track to reach your goals.
 The new year is a great time to hit reset on goals not achieved and start again.
 Setting the wheels in motion towards becoming a better person, professional or [fill in the blank] is a noble endeavor indeed and one that we ought to all be attempting (not just once a year).
 But what happens when you just can’t seem to keep your resolutions and meet your goals from year to year?
 If keeping resolutions just isn’t your thing, don’t get down on yourself.
 Instead, pick up the pieces and set yourself up for success even if just for a few tiny things in your life.
-Here are some achievable ways to do this when it comes to your career:
+Here are some achievable ways to do this when it comes to your career.

 1. Revisit Your Plan

 If planning isn’t your thing and you feel like you’re always giving up on career goals, go back to the drawing board and put together a plan that’s doable for you.
 Here’s my No-Fail Plan for Achieving Your Career Resolutions.
 It’s 8 steps and it’s a great start to starting over.
 If you’re more in the market for daily or weekly schedules, check out these detailed job search planning tools.

 2. Try and Try Again